henryneale/Voyage/README.md

 }'

-## Greate and input your Google credentials in /server/config/auth.js
+## Create and input your Google credentials in /server/config/auth.js
 We use google to authenticate, so your app with need google credentials to properly implement authentication.
 There are links below to get your google credentials.
 * Google developers website: https://console.developers.google.com/